-In 2010, several Permaculture Design Courses (PDCs) and various other trainings were beginning to be held at the center.
+By 2010, several Permaculture Design Courses (PDCs) and various other trainings had already been held at the center.
 Again, the Pickerings raised the professional standards of these trainings with the creation of an incredibly beautiful and functional thatched classroom (which was constructed as part of a training on thatching).

 In 2011, a decision was made to create an ‘umbrella organization’ which would allow for the growth and development of future fundraising and project activities.
 This new entity came to be known as the Kusamala Institute of Agriculture and Ecology.
 In the local language of Chichewa, the word ‘kusamala‘ means to ‘take care of’ or ‘protect’ something.
 It was also felt that by including the terminology of ‘agriculture’ and ‘ecology’ that it might open up a few funding avenues with organizations and donors who may be less familiar with the term ‘Permaculture’.
 The Permaculture demonstration center has retained the name ‘Nature’s Gift’.

 After the departure of Hope Thornton, the Institute took on a new director named Oliver Wootton, and a Deputy Director, Alexandra Dryer (another former intern from Never Ending Food).
 These two, along with the growing number of staff, volunteers, and interns that the Institute was now attracting, were instrumental in securing funding for several long-term and larger-scale projects.
-Kusamala is now under the Direction of Molly Cheatum, who is credited on their website with being “responsible for the overall design and implementation of the organization’s strategic plan; project and financial management of grants, reports and outreach; and communication with the board of directors, donors and policymakers.
-She has worked in various capacities in the conservation field from researching and writing about innovative financial mechanisms to inform climate change and agriculture policy, to participatory development in Costa Rica, and as a biologist for environmental consulting companies.”
+Kusamala then came under the Direction of Molly Cheatum, who was responsible for the overall design and implementation of the organization’s strategic plan; project and financial management of grants, reports and outreach; and communication with the board of directors, donors and policymakers.
+In 2016, Rose Bell joined the Kusamala team as Executive Director.
+She has been overseeing all operations up to the present day.

-The implementation of Permaculture Designs around the Center continue to flourish and grow under the tireless efforts of staff, apprentices, and volunteers from all over the world.
-There is now year-round food forest, a commercial organic garden, a solar-powered water pump, free-range chicken & egg production, large scale staple field production combined with agroforestry techniques and swale systems, tree nurseries, and so much more.
+Over the years, the implementation of Permaculture Designs around the Center continued to flourish and grow under the tireless efforts of staff, apprentices, and volunteers from all over the world.
+There was year-round food forest, a commercial organic garden, a solar-powered water pump, free-range chicken & egg production, large scale staple field production combined with agroforestry techniques and swale systems, tree nurseries, and so much more.

-It has been fun to watch the growth and changes which have occurred over the years.
-Everybody who has been involved in these continuing efforts should be extremely proud of the immense progress that has been achieved in such a short period of time.
+Despite the challenges, it has been amazing to watch the growth and changes which have occurred over the years.
+Everybody who has been involved in these continuing efforts should be extremely proud of the immense progress.
 We hope that Kusamala and Permaculture continue to have many years of helping to contribute to Malawi’s healthy, sustainable, and renewable future.
 Keep up the incredible work everyone!